Navid200/xDrip/docs/xDrip-Sync-not-working.md

 ## xDrip Sync not working
 [xDrip](../README.md) >> [Troubleshooting](./Troubleshooting_page.md) >> xDrip Sync not working

-As of July 2024, we have made some changes to xDrip sync due to updates in Google Cloud messaging.
-To ensure proper functionality, please update both the master and follower to an xDrip release from [2024.07.23](https://github.com/NightscoutFoundation/xDrip/releases/tag/2024.07.23) or later.

-We are aware that the sensor expiry, battery percentage, and other details are no longer displayed on the follower.
-These issues will be addressed, but for now, it is crucial to use the new version to obtain readings.
-Once this is resolved, we will work on fixing the remaining issues.

-Thank you for your patience.

-If updating both the master and follower does not resolve the issue and you are unable to get readings, please [report the problem](./Contact.md).
-In the meantime, you may use [Nightscout](./Nightscout_page.md) as an alternative.
+You need to use an xDrip release of 2024.09.17 or later.
+The instructions for setting up xDrip Sync can be found [here](./xDripSync.md).
+The new setting `Use xDrip Cloud` should be enabled on the master and all followers.

+If you experience disconnects, try disabling the setting on the master ands followers.
+Then, please [report the problem](./Contact.md).
 <br>

 ---

-The instructions for setting up xDrip Sync can be found [here](./xDripSync.md).
-Ensure that "Disable all sync features" is disabled (no check mark beside it) both on the master and follower.
+Ensure that "Disable all sync features" is disabled (no check mark beside it) on the master and followers.
 ![](./images/DisableAllSyncFeatures.png)